johnb30/PETRARCH_old/CONTRIBUTING.md

  - Use relative imports for references inside petrarch.
  - Please don’t use `import *`.
 It is considered harmful by the official Python recommendations.
 It makes the code harder to read as the origin of symbols is no longer explicitly referenced, but most important, it prevents using a static analysis tool like pyflakes to automatically find bugs in petrarch.
 Use the numpy docstring standard in all your docstrings.

+These docs draw heavily on the contributing guidelines for [scikit-learn](http://scikit-learn.org/).